2.c.1.a) Properties of fundamental particles with mass

 In the previous section, we saw basic characteristics of the interaction of physical mass, or the creation process of fundamental particles with mass.
 Spatial contraction of the reticular structure of matter, or global aether, increases its density and accumulation of elastic energy in the curls due to electromagnetic energy.

-An issue for me is the fact that I do not like calling elementary particles without mass “particles”, because it is confusing for the brain when the topics are already rather complex.
+An issue is that I do not like calling elementary particles without mass “particles”, because it is confusing for the brain when the topics are already rather complex.
 The common element is having internal elastic energy, but if there are entities that do not have mass they should be waves.
 Nonetheless, on a smaller scale, even physical waves have a material base, but it changes much faster than physical mass.
 Anyway, when one does not know if something has mass or not, particle is a good name.

 The new physical model of the theory of mass provides and explains additional characteristics of the nature of fundamental particles with mass and their internal energy.